 Balsamo was driving south on Route 8, and her car drifted into the northbound lane.
 Dufour was driving in the northbound lane.

-Following numerous victim-witness statements from family and friends of both the victim and the defendant, Agostini said his sentence was focused on "the actions" that caused the accident to
+Following numerous victim-witness statements from family and friends of both the victim and the defendant, Agostini said his sentence was focused on "the actions" that caused the accident to occur.

 "I believe that the defendant is not a monster," he said.
 "And I've seen monsters.
 The defendant made a terrible decision."